 In the south aisle is a brass to John Islington, a Doctor of Divinity who died around 1460.
 The Islington brass is unusual in that it shows the deceased in a Doctor of Divinity cap and scarf rather than in his priestly vestments.
 Beside the Islington brass is another to a civilian named Henry Barnabe.
 It is undated but the style suggests a date of 1450.

 Tucked behind the organ is a finely carved brass to John Symondes (d.
-1511) and his wife agnes (d.
+1511) and his wife Agnes (d.
 1508).
-The couple are depicted in their shrouds, above the words, 'And thus', a reminder of mortality.
+The couple is depicted in their shrouds, above the words, 'And thus', a reminder of mortality.
 Underneath are the figures of their 8 children, with their names inscribed upside down so that they can be read by a viewer without turning their back on the altar that once stood at the east end of the aisle.

-On the aisle wall is a brass to and earlier John Symondes (d.
+On the aisle wall is a brass to an earlier John Symondes (d.
 1505) and his two wives Margaret and Agnes.
 The second brass is a palimpsest; a brass that has been made on the reverse of an earlier brass to another person.
 The face we see now commemorates Robert Tayllar (d.
 1578).
 To the west is a mid-15th century brass to an unknown civilian and his 6 children.

 The choir stalls retain several medieval misericords, or 'mercy seats', used to support clergy while standing through long services.
-There are 6 misericords, each one carved with the initials JG and the arms of the Grocers guild.
+There are six misericords, each one carved with the initials JG and the arms of the Grocers guild.
 The initials may represent John Greneway, whose family had close links to Cley.
 Thomas Greneway served as churchwarden in 1553 and in 1558 Ralph Greneway was named an alderman of London.

 On the south porch is a coat of arms to the De Vaux family, carved around 1390.
 To the south of the tower is a royal coat of arms to Queen Anne painted over the arms of Charles II.